 Day 12.
 Transfer to the airport for departure.

-Price includes: ► overnights in 3-star hotels (days 1, 6, 7, 8, 9 & 11) and guesthouses (days 2,3,4 & 5) with en-suite facilities and in a guesthouse with shared facilities (day 10) on BB (breakfast included).
-Ordering lunchpacks is also possible for the daily excursions although stops for lunches in small restaurants will be carried out whenever possible.►pick up/drop off at Sofia or Plovdiv airport ►English-speaking guide ►luggage and private transfers throughout the tour ►entrance fees for Poda lagoon and Cape Kaliakra, VAT and all local taxes.
-OBS!
-The price of the tour for 2-3 people is 1130 EUR per person; for 3-4 is 840 EUR per person and for 4 or more - 695 Euro/person!
+Price includes: ► overnights in 3-star hotels (days 1, 6, 7, 8, 9 & 11) and guesthouses (days 2,3,4 & 5) with en-suite facilities and in a guesthouse with shared facilities (day 10) incl. breakfast..
+Ordering lunchpacks is also possible for the daily tours although stops for lunches in small restaurants will be carried out whenever possible.►pick up/drop off at Sofia airport ►English-speaking guide/ornithologist ►luggage and private transfers throughout the tour ►entrance fees for Poda lagoon and Cape Kaliakra, VAT and all local taxes.

-Not included: ►flights, maps (could be requested in advance when booking the tour) ►tips ►alcohol drinks, ►other entrance fees ►lunches/lunchpacks and other personal expenses
+Not included: ►other meals except breakfast ►tips ►alcohol drinks, ►other entrance fees ► personal expenses

 Links to additional information: